Azimuthal spin asymmetries in pion-polarized proton induced Drell-Yan process at COMPASS using holographic light-front QCD: DY process with pion and polarized proton

 \section{DY process with pion and polarized proton}

 The pion-induced Drell-Yan process can be described as~\cite{Arnold:2008kf}

 where $P_{\pi}$ and $P_{p}$ denote the four-momenta of the incoming pion beam and the proton target, while $q_{\perp}$ represents the transverse momenta of the intermediate virtual photon.
 The momenta of the outgoing dilepton pair are designated by $\ell$ and $\ell'$.
-The differential cross section for the $\pi$-p Drell-Yan process with a transversely polarized target is expressed by the following generic form~\cite{COMPASS:2010shj,Arnold:2008kf}